GanChuanYin/blog/docs/01.前端/Vue3-Doc-build-in-components-In-English.md

 ### 3.2 Max Cached Instances

 We can limit the maximum number of component instances that can be cached via the max prop.
-When max is specified, `<KeepAlive>` behaves like an <font color=gree size=4>`LRU cache`</font> : if the number of cached instances is about to exceed the specified max count, the least recently accessed cached instance will be destroyed to make room for the new one.
+When max is specified, `<KeepAlive>` behaves like an <font color=#3498db size=4>`LRU cache`</font> : if the number of cached instances is about to exceed the specified max count, the least recently accessed cached instance will be destroyed to make room for the new one.

 ```html
 <KeepAlive :max="10">